A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 It is believed that chocolate cravings during pregnancy may be due to the sex of the baby.
 If a woman in her pregnancy craves for sweet treats like chocolates, candies or dairy products, it is believed that she will have a girl.
 However, there is no scientific research to back this belief.
 So, even if you crave chocolate during your pregnancy, you might have a boy.

-4. How much chocolate can you eat when pregnant?
+4. How much chocolate can I eat when pregnant?

 Each pregnancy is different, and so are the dietary needs.
 The amount of chocolate you can have depends on your overall health condition.
 You should discuss this with your healthcare provider.